Why Pivot Adventure Co.?

-One of the biggest fallacies that has been perpetuated in the wilderness therapy industry is insurance will cover the costs.
+One of the biggest fallacies that have been perpetuated in the wilderness therapy industry is insurance will cover the costs.
 In our experience, this has never happened.
 Insurance companies are more inclined to partially cover therapy sessions but not the wilderness activities itself.
-So, that's is why have built Pivot Adventure the way we have.
+So, that's is why we have built Pivot Adventure the way we have.

 We work hand-in-hand with the therapist of your choice that is compatible with your insurance.
 If you don't have one, we'll connect you.
 Together, we develop a therapeutic treatment plan specific to the student's needs.